desktop/desktop/docs/process/testing.md

   - [ ] Diffs cannot be over 3MB
   - [ ] Diffs cannot be longer than 500,000 characters

-### Commit section
+### Commit section (History tab)
   - [ ] Commit created if user clicks `Commit to [branch]` button with commit message and at least one checked file
     - [ ] `Fetch origin` changes to `Push` with number of commits badge
   - [ ] Avatar of user is shown
-  - [ ] User can 'at-mention' those associated with the respective repo; either subject or description field is ok (published repositories only)
+  - [ ] User can 'at-mention' those associated with the respective repository; either subject or description field is ok (published repositories only)
   - [ ] User can 'pound-mention' an issue in the either subject or description field; issue number should populate (published repositories only)
   - [ ] Description field is optional
   - [ ] User can undo last commit
     - [ ] `Push` with number of commits badge is decremented or reverts to `Fetch origin`
   - [ ] `Undo` button disabled if user is pushing commit
-  - [ ] User can publish a new repo with no commits (aka unborn repo/branch)
+  - [ ] User can publish a new repository with no commits (aka unborn repository/branch)
-  - [ ] User can make new branch the default branch, by making the intial commit on the new branch.
+  - [ ] User can make new branch the default branch, by making the intial commit on the new branch
-  - [ ] User can select individual files to commit at a time
+  - [ ] User can select individual file(s) -- and individial lines of a file(s) -- to commit at a time

 ### Co-authoring
   - [ ] clicking co-author icon toggles co-author field; or right-click within commit area
     - [ ] Hovering over the icon reveals add/remove 'action' text
-    - [ ] Right-click includes Mac/Windows context menus; option greyed out if repo not published to Github.com
+    - [ ] Right-click includes Mac/Windows context menus; option greyed out if repo not published to github.com
     - [ ] User can tag other GitHub.com users only, or those within your Enterprise org
       - [ ] Tag is tied to public API name/email; email is "no-reply" if user setting is enabled
       - [ ] Mouseover tooltip reveals name and email of any entered tags